Nielk1/VSCView/README.md

 # VSCView
-OSD for Steam Controller & Sony DualShock 4 Controller.
+OSD for Valve Steam Controller & Sony DualShock 4 Controller.

 The HID Library fork with crude edits you'll need to compile this project from source: https://github.com/Nielk1/HidLibrary